Put one more item on your to-do list, high school seniors. It’s time to prepare a resume.

 If the colleges you’re applying to allow you to submit a resume, don’t miss the chance.
 It’s a perfect opportunity to highlight things you weren’t able to write about in detail in your college essays.

-Yet some Common Application schools’ will not let you submit a resume (for example, the University of Virginia), while some schools outside the Common Application system ask you to submit a resume (for example, Georgetown University.)
+Some Common Application schools will not let you submit a resume (for example, the University of Virginia), while some schools outside the Common Application system do ask you to submit one (for example, Georgetown University.)

 Even if none of the colleges on your list ask for a resume, I strongly recommend you create one for the following reasons:

 - to help you complete the Common Application

 - to give to teachers, counselors, advisors, and coaches writing your recommendations